-He next joined the Colchester 50 towards the end of 1759 and was employed with Admiral Sir Edward Hawke’s fleet off France.
-Being in a leaky state, his command was twice returned to Plymouth for a refit, and when she was finally made sea-worthy was sent out to St. Helena in the spring of 1760 to meet a convoy.
-Upon returning to England the Colchester rejoined the Channel fleet but was paid off two years later when found unfit for service.
+He next was appointed to the Colchester 50 on 4 June 1759 and was employed with Admiral Sir Edward Hawke’s fleet off France that autumn.
+Towards the end of November, his command took a homeward-bound French West Indiaman into Plymouth.
+Being in a leaky state, the Colchester was twice returned to Plymouth for a refit, and when she was finally considered to be sea-worthy, she was sent out to St. Helena in the spring of 1760 to meet a homeward-bound convoy.
+Upon returning to England the Colchester rejoined the Channel Fleet, but she was paid off on 22 December when deemed to be unfit for service.

 For the next ten years, including the last three of the Seven Years War, Roddam remained out of employment, seemingly spending time in Northumberland, but also visiting the Hotwells in Bristol during 1769.
 At the time of the Falkland Islands dispute in 1770 he was appointed on 7 December to the Portsmouth guardship Lenox 74, and in the following January this vessel was taken into dock to be fitted out for the East Indies.
 In the event this posting was cancelled, yet Roddam remained with the Lenox until December 1773, flying the flag of Admiral Thomas Pye at Portsmouth from March of the latter year.

 In 1776 he succeeded to the family estates on the death of his brother, and on 17 March 1777 he was appointed to the Cornwall 74.
 Ten days later he kissed the King’s hand before joining his new command at Chatham.
 During July the Cornwall was ordered to join the fleet of observation assembling at Spithead, and she was soon despatched to cruise in the Channel.
 Towards the end of the year she was at the Nore, and she then received orders to act as a guardship in the Downs over the winter.